wp-plugins/hotspots/readme.txt

 You can try ignoring the device pixel ratio and ignore the zoom level options, then do a browser zoom out to increase the website width.
 However, the heat map may not be entirely accurate if you do this.
 For heat map data with a device pixel ratio of 1:1 and a zoom level of 100%, viewing larger website widths using this method works OK.

 == Screenshots ==
-1. Heat map of clicks and taps on a WordPress website.
-As you can see, the navigation menu bar and top search input are highly used but the second search input is rarely used.
+1. Heat map of mouse clicks and touch screen taps on a WordPress website with width 1200 pixels on a desktop PC.

-2. Heat map of clicks and taps on a responsive WordPress website for mobiles.
+2. Heat map of mouse clicks and touch screen taps on a responsive WordPress website on a mobile device with width 320 pixels.

+3. General options tab.

-3. Heat Maps tab.
+4. Heat Maps tab.
 There's different heat maps for each width, device pixel ratio (device pixels compared to website pixels) and zoom level.

-4. Advanced options tab.
-You can customise the display of the heat maps and refresh the database.

-5. General options tab.
+5. Advanced options tab.

+6. Advanced options tab continued.

 == Changelog ==